Firdavs-coder/fastapiexample/readme.md

+# Auto Deployment

-# I just learnt how to auto deploy with Github and SSH.
-So, I want to share with you the steps.
+## I just learnt how to auto deploy with Github and SSH.
+So, I want to share with you the steps

 1. Deploy the project on github